stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 seo_description: Most start with productivity & culture, before advancing to ideation, strategy execution and business performance.
 feature_image: "/uploads/value vs time.jpg"
+alt_text: 'strategy execution and how to implement #stratapp'

 ---
 You should be up and running on #stratapp within 2 cups of coffee, which is a far cry from the weeks or months it usually takes to deploy business software.